Your fleet is wearing out where you cannot see it.

 Hours dispute at month-end.

-The paper tally lands.
-Your record is verbal or stitched from three operators.
-The subcontractor's count is structured.
+The client's monthly hours statement lands.
+Your record is verbal or stitched from three operators, theirs is the one with structure.
 The deduction wins because the evidence wins.
 Industry-typical revenue slippage from disputed hours runs 15 to 20 percent on weak-evidence contracts.

 Fuel against the deduction.

 You supply fuel.
 They deduct against it.
-When dispenses are not captured at the event with operator, quantity, photo and GPS, the deduction reads whatever the tally clerk wrote down.
+When dispenses are not captured at the event with operator, quantity, photo and GPS, the deduction reads whatever the client's timesheet says.
 One of your largest cost lines, weakly evidenced.

 Earning status per machine.